-I like to tell my patients that there are three major flaws with sliver fillings.
-First, they are ugly.
-Second, silver fillings are not typically bonded to the tooth and they expand and contract with temperature, thus allowing teeth to fracture.
-And third, they are just plain ugly(yes, I know I said it this twice).Read More
+I like to tell my patients that there are three major flaws with silver fillings.
+First they are ugly.
+Second, they are not typically bonded to the tooth and they expand and contract with temperature, thus allowing teeth to fracture.
+And third, they are just plain ugly(yes, I know i said that twice).Read More

-Although some consider gum-chewing a “dirty habit”, occasionally chewing on the right kind of gum can actually be a “clean habit."
-Chewing sugarless gum can have a lot of benefits for your teeth and mouth besides just fresh breath.Read More
+Although some consider gum chewing a “dirty habit”, occasionally chewing the right kind of gum can actually be a “clean habit”.
+Chewing sugarless gum can have a lot of benefits on your teeth and mouth besides just fresh breath.Read More